SMS Helgoland (1912): Design and description

 The ship measured 130.64 m overall, with a beam of 12.79 m.
 Helgoland had a mean draft of 4.6 m and displaced 3500 t at normal load.
 At deep load, she displaced 4017 t.
 Her propulsion system consisted of two sets of AEG-Curtis steam turbines driving two propeller shafts.
 They were designed to provide 25600 shp and were powered by 16 Yarrow water-tube boilers.
 These gave the ship a top speed of 27 kn.
 Helgoland carried about 710 t of coal that gave her a range of approximately 1600 nmi at 24 kn.
 The ship had a crew of 340 officers and men.

 Helgoland was armed with nine 50-caliber 10 cm guns in single pedestal mounts.
 Three were placed forward on the forecastle, four were located amidships, two on either side, and two were side by side on the quarterdeck.
 A Škoda 7 cm/50 K10 anti-aircraft gun and six 53.3 cm torpedo tubes in twin mounts were added in 1917.
-The navy planned to remove the guns on the forecastle and quarterdeck and replace them with a 15 cm guns fore and aft, but nothing was done before the end of the war.
+The navy planned to remove the guns on the forecastle and quarterdeck and replace them with 15 cm guns fore and aft, but nothing was done before the end of the war.

 The ship was protected by a waterline armored belt that was 60 mm thick amidships.
 The conning tower had 60 mm thick sides, and the deck was 20 mm thick.

 Service history

-Helgoland was laid down at the Danubius shipyard in Fiume on 28 October 1911 and was launched on 23 November 1912.
+Helgoland was laid down at the Ganz-Danubius shipyard in Fiume on 28 October 1911 and was launched on 23 November 1912.
 The ship was completed on 5 September 1914, a month after the start of World War I.